hdgarrood/purescript-numeric-hierarchy-guide/euclidean-rings.rst

 Euclidean rings
 ===============

-The reason I introduced polynomials in the previous chapter is that they are a motivating example of a structure called a **euclidean ring**, or sometimes **euclidean domain**.
-In this chapter we will cover this structure in a slightly more abstract setting.
+Over the previous two chapters, we covered the Euclidean Algorithm, which allows you to compute the greatest common divisor of two integers.
+We also encountered a new example of a ring, namely polynomials, and noticed that they both support a very similar kind of division.

+It is this resemblance which motivates the idea of the structure we will cover in this chapter: **euclidean rings**.

 Let :math:`R` be an integral domain.
 A **euclidean function** is a function :math:`f : R \setminus \{ 0 \} \rightarrow \mathbb{N}` satisfying: